Social Security Disability Benefits for Autism in Chicago, IL

 How to Get Help from Nash Disability Law

 At Nash Disability Law we know that applying for Social Security Disability can be overwhelming, and because symptoms of autism can vary, these cases can be highly complex and difficult to explain.
 Our exclusive focus on Social Security Disability has provided us with extensive experience in helping clients and family members of clients to navigate the system and gain approval for their DIB, SSI or DAC benefits.
 If you or a loved one need help making sense of the disability benefits available for autism, complete our simple online form and our office will call you.
-Consultations can be done either over the phone or in one of our three offices, Chicago Loop, Elgin, or Palos Hills.
+Consultations can be done either over the phone or in one of our two offices, Chicago Loop or Palos Hills.
 Even better, call our Chicagoland disability attorneys at Nash Disability Law for help with your Social Security Disability claim: 312-561-3546.
 The consultation is always free, and there is no fee unless your claim is successful.